0x444454/SIDerurgy/README.md

 Several SID tunes use unique features like Ring Modulation, Hard Sync, and dynamic filtering.
 For this reason, a custom modular synth provides the highest flexibility.

+## Question: I have a GM (General MIDI) keyboard/synth.
+Can I use that ?

+Sure you can.
+But same as above.
+SIDerurgy will try sending a GM channel program change to match the waveform of each SID voice.
+But keep your expectations low.
+Results will depend on your device.

 ## The MIDI to CV module

 SIDerurgy converts the SID internal state to MIDI, one voice per channel.